huggingface/blog/agents.md

 The results are shown above - as the average of two complete runs for more precision.
 We also tested [Command-R+](https://huggingface.co/CohereForAI/c4ai-command-r-plus) and [Mixtral-8x22B](https://huggingface.co/mistralai/Mixtral-8x22B-Instruct-v0.1), but do not show them for clarity.

-**Llama3-70B-Instruct leads the Open-Source models: it is on par with GPT-4**, and it’s especially strong in a `ReactCodeAgent`  thanks to Llama3’s strong coding performance!
+⇒ **Llama3-70B-Instruct leads the Open-Source models: it is on par with GPT-4**, and it’s especially strong in a `ReactCodeAgent`  thanks to Llama3’s strong coding performance!

-Comparing JSON- and Code-based agents is interesting: for less powerful models like Mixtral-8x7B, Code-based agents do not perform well, since the LLM often fails to generate good code.
-But this version catches up at higher levels: in our experience, on the full GAIA test with Llama3-70B-Instruct, the Code version even outperforms the JSON.
-So that is what we used for the next step: testing on the complete GAIA benchmark.
+💡 It's interesting to compare JSON- and Code-based React agents: with less powerful LLM engines like Mixtral-8x7B, Code-based agents do not perform as well as JSON, since the LLM engine often fails to generate good code.
+But the Code version really shines with more powerful models as engines: in our experience, the Code version even outperforms the JSON with Llama3-70B-Instruct.
+As a result, we use the Code version for our next challenge: testing on the complete GAIA benchmark.

 ### Climbing up the GAIA Leaderboard with a multi-modal agent

 [GAIA](https://huggingface.co/datasets/gaia-benchmark/GAIA) ([Mialon et al., 2023](https://huggingface.co/papers/2311.12983)) is an extremely difficult benchmark.
 You can see in the `agent_reasoning_benchmark` above that models still do not perform well although we cherry-picked tasks that they could solve with basic tools.
 To get food performance we need an agent with specific tools:
 - `SearchTool`: the web browser defined above.
 - `TextInspectorTool`: open documents as text files and return their content.
 - `SpeechToTextTool`: transcribe audio files to text.
 We use the default tool based on [distil-whisper](https://huggingface.co/distil-whisper/distil-large-v3).
 - `VisualQATool`: visualize images.
 For these we use the shiny new [Idefics2-8b-chatty](https://huggingface.co/HuggingFaceM4/idefics2-8b-chatty)!

-Inspect the code in the [repo](https://github.com/aymeric-roucher/agent_reasoning_benchmark) for more detail on how we define these tools.
+We first initialize these toole (for more detail, inspect the code in the [repository](https://github.com/aymeric-roucher/agent_reasoning_benchmark)).

 Then we initialize our agent:

 ```python
 from transformers.agents import ReactCodeAgent, HfEngine